 Overview

-Stack My Med collects information needed to provide the app: account access, label scanning, product cabinet storage, scheduling, adherence tracking, optional HealthKit context, subscription status, support, and diagnostics.
+Stack My Med collects information needed to provide the app: account access, label scanning, product cabinet storage, private product notes, scheduling, adherence tracking, optional HealthKit context, subscription status, support, and diagnostics.

-We do not use the app for third-party advertising tracking and we do not sell personal information.
-Data is used to operate, secure, improve, and support Stack My Med.
+We do not sell personal information.
+Data is used to operate, secure, improve, support, and measure Stack My Med.

 Medical and supplement information in Stack My Med is informational only.
 It is not a diagnosis, treatment plan, or substitute for professional medical advice.